Gio0300/app-insights-enrichment/README.md

 Things to note about the callback above:
 * The aborted property on the xhr.ajaxData object is an integer where as on the init.signal object it is a boolean.
 I am choosing to normalize the return value of the function as a boolean.
 * The logic to discern between an XHR and a fetch request is encapsulated in a function.
-There are three reasons for this choice.
+There are three reasons for this choice:
   * Plain old code encapsulation.
 To put it bluntly, the rest of the callback chain doesn't need to know how the aborted property is obtained.
-  * If we don't create the function at this stage we will need to bubble up both the XHR and the init objects further down the callback chain.
+  * If we don't create the function at this stage we will need to bubble up both the XHR and the init objects to the rest of the callback chain.
   * The actual HTTP request hasn't been made yet so if we were to observe the value of the aborted property the property would be undefined.

 #### Dependency Initializer